 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at March 31, 2019, the Company had a cash balance of \$137,952 (March 31, 2018 - \$3,213,505) to settle current liabilities of \$696,248 (March 31, 2018 - \$930,046).
+As at March 31, 2020, the Company had a cash balance of \$3,207 (2019 - \$137,952) to settle current liabilities of \$732,066 (2019 - \$696,248).
 All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
-The Company plans to raise money from the equity market to settle its liabilities.
+The Company is exposed to liquidity risk and is dependent on obtaining regular financings in order to continue as a going concern.
+Despite previous success in acquiring these financings, there is no guarantee of obtaining future financings.